-Your proposal will be assessed by a panel of senior academics from SALIS and the Faculty of Humanities and Social Sciences.
-Shortlisted applicants may be invited for an interview.
-If successful, you will be required to apply formally to DCU via the Postgraduate Applications Centre (PAC).
-Note that applications submitted to PAC before approval has been given by the school will not be considered.
+Your proposal will be assessed by senior academics from SALIS and the Faculty of Humanities and Social Sciences.
+Shortlisted applicants will be contacted within four weeks of the application deadline and invited to interview in May/June 2021.
+Finally decisions will be communicated to applicants shortly after this date.

+Candidates whose applications are successful will be required to apply formally to DCU via the Student Application Portal.
+Note that applications submitted to the application portal before approval has been given by the school will not be considered.